 How to Become a Television Producer

-In addition to relevant job experience, many Television Producer jobs require a bachelor's degree in a field such as communications, television and film, or journalism.
-A master's degree may also be preferred by some employers, especially in news.
-Additional coursework in a particular area, such as finance, science, or health may enhance job opportunities when applying to programs or networks specializing in those areas.
-Employers may also request writing samples or a reel of clips from programs you've produced.
+A bachelor's degree in communications, television and film or journalism, as well as significant experience in the industry, is the usual requirement for obtaining a job as a television producer.
+A master's degree may also be preferred by some employers, especially those associated with news shows.
+Additional coursework in a particular area, such as finance, science or health may be helpful.
+Employers may also request writing samples or a reel of production clips.

-Whether you're working in news, entertainment programming, sports, or children's television, a Television Producer must possess communication, writing, managerial, and people skills, budgeting expertise, and an understanding of the latest camera and editing technology.
-They must also be flexible, organized, willing to work long hours, and thrive under the pressures of deadlines.
-Television Producers who are bilingual may also have an edge in many markets.
+Television producers must have good communication, financial and managerial skills.
+The ability to interact with and lead other people, as well as an understanding of the latest camera and editing technology, are also required.
+Television producers must also be flexible, organized, willing to work long hours and thrive under the pressures of deadlines.
+Producers who are bilingual may have an edge in the job market.

-Television Producing can be exciting and financially rewarding, but job security is directly tied to a show's success or failure.
-Additionally, viewer habits are changing as technology evolves.
-The Internet has replaced nightly news broadcasts for many Americans and computer time is taking the place of prime time television for younger generations.
-Future opportunities for Television Producers may exist in a variety of multi-media formats, including digital production and Internet programming.
-In May 2012, median annual earnings producers and directors were $71,350, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+While a career as a television producing may be exciting and financially rewarding, job security is directly tied to a show's success or failure.
+Evolving viewer habits are also a factor, as the Internet has replaced the nightly news broadcasts for many Americans.
+Future opportunities for television producers may be found in a variety of multimedia formats, including digital production and Internet programming.

-Related to Television Producer: Job Duties and Career Information for Television Producers
+Related to Television Producer: Job Duties & Career Info

 - Recently Updated